Tobshub/tobspress/README.md

 const app = new Tobspress();
 ```

-The `Tobspress` instance exposes method that will be familiar if you've have you a similar library.
+The `Tobspress` instance exposes method that will be familiar if you have used a similar library.

 ### Examples
 ```javascript